 Seven classic pantomimes for the price of one - that's Potted Panto in London this Christmas!
-The great British festive tradition of panto returns to the West End in this whistle-stop tour for all the family starring CBBC presenters Dan and Jeff.
+The great British festive tradition of panto returns to the West End for an amazing fourth time in this whistle-stop tour for all the family starring CBBC presenters Dan and Jeff.

 In a madcap ride through the biggest stories and best-loved characters from panto, our dastardly double act dash from rubbing Aladdin's lamp to roaming the golden streets of Dick Whittington's London.
 Searching for Cinderella's lost slipper, they try to wake Sleeping Beauty before the giant climbs down Jack's beanstalk to squash Snow White's seven dwarves.
 It's all unmissable fun, whether you're six or 106.

-Potted Panto in London at the Vaudeville Theatre from 18 December 2011 to 8 January 2012.
+Potted Panto in London at the Garrick Theatre opened on 10 December 2016 and closed on 8 January 2017